go101/immutable-value-proposal/README.md

 The old `Interface` method panics on `var.var` values.

 A method `reflect.Type.Fixed` is needed to get the immutable version of a type.
+The immutable version of a type may have a different method set from the type.

 ### Go 1 incompatible cases